 Over 1,000 people have been arrested.
 Now, 16-year-old activist Greta Thunberg has visited London, urging the Government to listen to protesters and declare a climate emergency.
 Will it work?

 Stephen Fry and David Attenborough star in a fake “trailer” for The Wind in the Willows, which shows the damage being done to the UK’s idyllic environments.
 Will this encourage people to take action?

-- As a class, brainstorm more ways that you and your school could help the environment.
+- As a household, think of as many ways that you can help the environment.

-- Choose one of the ideas and make a poster or video encouraging your fellow students to take part.
+- Choose one of the ideas and make a poster or video encouraging young people to take part.

 - Pick an environmental issue that you care about.
-Research more about why it is happening and what its effects are.
+Research more about why it happens, and its effects.
 Produce a report which ends with a recommendation about how people can help.